Xqhare/neith/README.md

 Having said all this, Neith gives the perfect excuse for a bad performing program, as everyone knows that it's always the database's fault!

+## Features

+- small
+- reasonably fast
+- '.neithdb' is just '.json' making moving databases feasable
+- lovingly handcrafted, no AI code!
+- now with the v2 backend!
+And as 2 is twice as big as 1, it clearly is faster by the same factor!
+- minimal dependencies (2 to be precise, chrono for timekeeping and json for json stuff)

 ## Design and philosophy of Neith

 > [!IMPORTANT]